DeepWok/mase/docs/source/modules/documentation/tutorials/actions/search/mixed_precision_search_on_manual_model.md

-# Mixed-Precision Search on Manual model
+# Mixed-precision search on manual model

 This tutorial shows how to search for mixed-precision quantization strategy for OPT model on Wikitext2 dataset.